 The School District employs approximately 400 full and part time professional and support staff.
 These employees are organized into three (3) collective bargaining units (teaching staff, support staff and administration).
-The teaching staffs' contract agreement will expire on June 30, 2021.
-The administrators' contract negotiations were extended one year and the new contract will expire on June 30, 2021.
-The support staff contract was extended one year as well and the contract will expire June 30, 2021.
+The teaching staffs' contract agreement expired on June 30, 2021.
+The administrators' contract negotiations will expire on June 30, 2026.
+The support staff contract will expire June 30, 2025.

-Student enrollment declined this school year at 1,459.
+Student enrollment declined this school year at 1,403.
 The reason for this decline in enrollment is due in part to the new immunization laws that were passed.
 Many students chose to home school or go to school in Canada rather than get the required immunizations that had previously been exempt due to religious beliefs.
 Enrollment projections based on data from an FEH BOCES study confirm continued steady enrollment for several years to come.

 The voters approved a \$26.5M capital project in May 2019.
-The project was approved on June 2, 2020 by New York State and bids are scheduled to be opened fall 2020.
-The project is expected to begin in April 2021 and be completed in September 2022.
+The project was approved on June 2, 2020 by New York State and bids were opened in December 2020.
+The project began in April 2021 and will be completed in September 2022.
 The project will complete the renovations that were started in the 2009 and 2013 capital projects.
 The work includes renovations to the high school and middle school.
-Funding for the project will included approximately \$13M in bonds and \$13.5M in Native American Building Aid.
+Funding for the project will included approximately \$16M in bonds and \$10.1M in Native American Building Aid.